aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pictures/delete-a-specific-picture-from-excel-worksheet/_index.md

 weight: 60
 ---

-This REST API indicates `delete` a picture object in worksheet
+This REST API indicates `delete` a picture from an Excel worksheet.

 ## RSET API